tytydraco/yessleep/out/Im_a_Cop_on_the_Navajo_Reservation_I_Investigated_a_Killer_Who_Steals_His_Victims_Skin_Part_2.md

 With adrenaline still coursing through our veins, Izzy and I quickly regroup.
 I pull out a first-aid kit from my cruiser, cleaning and dressing our wounds as best as I can.
 The gash on Izzy's forehead looks deep, but she brushes off my concern, her eyes filled with a determination that mirrors my own.

-The chilling events of the evening left an indelible mark on our minds, but we couldn't afford to be paralyzed by fear.
-With a deep breath, I reached into the cruiser, grabbing the radio.
+The chilling events of the evening leave an indelible mark on our minds, but we can't afford to be paralyzed by fear.
+With a deep breath, I reach into the cruiser, grabbing the radio.
 "Mandy, this is Logan.
 Do you copy?"

-After a moment, Mandy's voice crackled through, tinged with concern.
+After a moment, Mandy's voice crackles through, tinged with concern.
 "Logan, where've you been?
 The station's been trying to get a hold of you.
 Are you okay?"

-I hesitated, considering how to relay the night's events.
+I hesitate, considering how to relay the night's events.
 "Mandy, we've got a situation here.
 I need to speak with Chief Nakai immediately."

-There was a brief pause.
-"Hold on," Mandy replied, her voice wavering slightly, perhaps picking up on the urgency in my tone.
+There is a brief pause.
+"Hold on," Mandy replies, her voice wavering slightly, perhaps picking up on the urgency in my tone.

-After a few tense moments, the gruff voice of the police chief came through the radio.
+After a few tense moments, the gruff voice of the police chief comes through the radio.
 "Logan, it's Chief Nakai.
 What's going on?"

-Taking a deep breath, I quickly explained the events with the Begays, the strange footprints, and the horrifying confrontation with what seemed like a doppelgänger of Maggie.
+Taking a deep breath, I quickly explain the events with the Begays, the strange footprints, and the horrifying confrontation with what seemed like a doppelgänger of Maggie.

-There was a long pause before the police chief responded.
+There is a long pause before the police chief responds.
 "Are you trying to tell me you confronted some sort of... [creature](https://www.reddit.com/r/nosleep/comments/1581vef/our_search_for_a_missing_teen_uncovered_the/)?
 That's... hard to believe."

-"Sir," I said, my voice firm, "I know how it sounds.
+"Sir," I say, my voice firm, "I know how it sounds.
 But both I and the FBI liaison witnessed it.
 This isn't a joke.
 People are in danger."

-Nakai sighed.
+Nakai sighs.
 "I've heard the legends just like everyone else, but to think they might be real...
 Logan, give it to me straight.
 How serious is this?"

-I didn’t mince words.
+I don't mince words.
 "Sir, I think it's bad.
 Bad enough that we might need to initiate Dinétah Shield."

-There was [another](https://www.youtube.com/watch?v=MGd1F6Ay8ho) heavy silence.
-Dinétah Shield was a protocol meant for dire emergencies, meant to rally the community against threats that were beyond the understanding of the typical law enforcement.
+There is [another](https://www.youtube.com/watch?v=MGd1F6Ay8ho) heavy silence.
+Dinétah Shield is a protocol meant for dire emergencies, meant to rally the community against threats that are beyond the understanding of the typical law enforcement.

-Finally, Chief Nakai responded, his voice heavy.
+Finally, Chief Nakai responds, his voice heavy.
 "I understand.
 I'll need to consult with the tribal authorities, but I'll send all available officers to your location immediately.
 We'll set up a perimeter and make sure this... thing doesn’t get any further."

-"Thank you, Chief," I replied, relieved.
+"Thank you, Chief," I reply, relieved.
 “Over and out.”

-Izzy, having overheard my conversation with Chief Nakai, turned to me, her brows furrowed in confusion.
+Izzy, having overheard my conversation with Chief Nakai, turns to me, her brows furrowed in confusion.
 "Dinétah Shield?
 What's that?"

 "Dinétah Shield," I begin, my voice shaky from the weight of our recent encounter, "was developed in the aftermath of the COVID outbreak that devastated our reservation.
 It's a protocol designed for rapid response to any significant threats to the Navajo Nation."